-IMPACT BRIEF: Senegal
+IMPACT BRIEF: SENEGAL

 Access to voluntary family planning and reproductive health (FP/RH) services is vital for safe motherhood and healthy families.
 Having a choice of modern contraceptives allows couples to plan and space births, ensuring families have the means to properly care for their children.
-USAID ensures an uninterrupted supply of quality FP/RH commodities worldwide through the USAID Global Health Supply Chain Program-Procurement and Supply Management (GHSC-PSM) project.1
+USAID ensures an uninterrupted supply of quality FP/RH commodities worldwide through the USAID Global Health Supply Chain Program-Procurement and Supply Management (GHSC-PSM) project.

-With a population of 16.9 million2-more than double what it was in 1990-the average woman in Senegal gives birth to 4.5 children in her lifetime.3 In 2022, approximately 22.6 percent of married women in Senegal had an unmet need for FP- meaning they wanted to avoid pregnancy but were not using a modern method of birth control.4
+With a population of 16.9 million-more than double what it was in 1990-the average woman in Senegal gives birth to 4.5 children in her lifetime.
+In 2022, approximately 22.6 percent of married women in Senegal had an unmet need for FP- meaning they wanted to avoid pregnancy but were not using a modern method of birth control.

-The maternal mortality ratio in Senegal is 315 per 100,000 live births, compared to 542 for sub-Saharan Africa, on average.5The child mortality rate is 38 deaths among children under 5 per 1,000 live births, compared to 74 for the sub-Saharan region.6
+The maternal mortality ratio in Senegal is 315 per 100,000 live births, compared to 542 for sub-Saharan Africa, on average.
+The child mortality rate is 38 deaths among children under 5 per 1,000 live births, compared to 74 for the sub-Saharan region.

 To address Senegal's maternal and child health needs, the Government of Senegal is collaborating with USAID and other partners.
-This includes increasing investment in FP/ RH to reach a projected modern contraceptive prevalence rate of 28.3 percent among married women aged 15 to 49, regardless of marital status, by 2022.7
+This includes increasing investment in FP/RH to reach a projected modern contraceptive prevalence rate of 28.3 percent among married women aged 15 to 49 by 2022.